kesla/sort-json/README.md

 `--no-final-newline, -nn`\
 No final new line will be added to the end of the file.

+### Files

+List of json files that should be sorted.
+The paths can be absolute or relative to the current directory.

+Filenames must end with `.json` or `.rc`.
+All other files are ignored.

 ## Upgrade to version 2.x